Initial configuration

 - HCP Terraform and Terraform Enterprise customers can leverage advanced self-service capabilities such as private module registry, no-code modules, and Sentinel.

-- Preferred for automating day 2 resources, such as namespaces, node pools, etc.
+- Preferred for automating day 2 resources, such as namespaces, node pools, and so on.

 - Provides a single central place to manage configurations.